chinapedia/wikipedia.abstract.en/Page/Ellipse.md

 Steiner generation

-Ellipse-steiner-e.svg Ellipse_construction_-_parallelogram_method.gif The following method to construct single points of an ellipse relies on the Steiner generation of a conic section:
+The following method to construct single points of an ellipse relies on the Steiner generation of a conic section:

 -   Given two pencils B(U), B(V) of lines at two points U, V (all lines containing U and V, respectively) and a projective but not perspective mapping π of B(U) onto B(V), then the intersection points of corresponding lines form a non-degenerate projective conic section.